 15. Opt For Travel-Friendly Carriers And Trikes

-Can you still travel light with a carrier, and ?
+Can you still travel light with a carrier, stroller and trike?
 Of course you can!
-There are new, travel-friendly options like the , and the compact that are perfect for making life easier for jet-setting families.
-In fact, the goes from with the push of a button, while the offers a dual steering system while still being foldable and compact.
+There are new, travel-friendly options like the Doona Car Seat and Stroller, and the compact Liki Trike that are perfect for making life easier for jet-setting families.
+In fact, the Doona goes from car seat to stroller with the push of a button, while the Liki Trike offers a dual steering system while still being foldable and compact.

 16. Use A Bracelet With Address Or Temporary Tattoo